timlindeberg/tlang/documentation/7_Operators.md

 25 / 5 // 5
 ```
 ### Modulo
-The modulo operator, `%`, gives the remainder when dividing the the left hand side by right.
+The modulo operator, `%`, gives the remainder when dividing the the left hand side by the right hand side.
 ```tlang
 11 % 3 // 2
 ```